 - New Homestead applicants are subject to an income means test.
 Applicants for the 2019 tax year must have a total household adjusted gross income of $32,800 or less.
 This amount is derived from line 3 of your 2018 State of Ohio income tax return.

 - Applicants turning 65 in 2020 would need to meet the income requirement based on Ohio Modified adjusted gross income from their 2019 State of Ohio income tax return (line 3) + any business income from Schedule A line 11 of Ohio IT 1040.
 This amount must be under $33,600 for household combined to qualify.

 When is the deadline for me to file?

-Homestead applications for real estate are accepted until December 31st for the year you are applying for.
-Applications for manufactured home owners must be submitted by the first Monday in June for the year you are applying for.
+Homestead applications for real estate and manufactured homes are accepted until December 31st for the year you are applying for.

 I need an application!